Monitoring Risks in Test-Time Adaptation: Related Work

-\textbf{TTA} \citep{xiao2024beyond,liang2024comprehensive} aims to improve model performance under distribution shift by updating the model using unlabeled test data.
-Classic approaches include recomputing normalization statistics \citep{schneider2020improving,nado2020evaluating}, optimizing unsupervised objectives such as test entropy \citep{Wang2021TentFT,niu2022efficient,niu2023towards}, energy \citep{yuan2024tea}, or pseudo-labels \citep{lee2013pseudo,liang2020we}, or adapting the last layer \citep{iwasawa2021test,boudiaf2022parameter,schirmer2024test}.
-However, recent work has identified scenarios where TTA methods are ineffective \citep{zhao2023pitfalls,schirmer2024test}, and even harmful, degrading performance below that of the unadapted source model \citep{boudiaf2022parameter,gong2022note,yuan2023robust,niu2023towards,dobler2023robust,press2024entropy,wu2023uncovering,park2024medbn}.
-While some studies propose heuristic indicators of TTA failure, such as high gradient norms \citep{niu2023towards}, or estimate test accuracy directly \citep{lee2024aetta,press2024entropy}, there remains no principled framework for detecting risk violations of TTA methods with theoretical guarantees. \textbf{Risk monitoring via sequential testing} has been proposed by \citet{podkopaev2021tracking}, though in a setting where test stream labels are available and the model remains static.
+\paragraph{Risk monitoring via sequential testing} has been proposed by \citet{podkopaev2021tracking}, though in a setting where test stream labels are available and the model remains static.
+Recent important extensions include \citep{timans2025on}, which proposes supervised risk monitoring for the more challenging setting of instantaneous risk control, and \citep{prinster2025watch}, which tackles the task using weighted-conformal martingales.
 Most relevant to our work is that of \citet{jpmorgan2024sequential}, who extend \citep{podkopaev2021tracking} to the test scenario without labels.
 We further build upon their framework by: (i) incorporating model adaptation (\autoref{subsec:methods-tta}); (ii) deriving an unsupervised bound on the expected loss, rather than only a bound on the probability of high loss (\autoref{subsec:methods-nolabels}); (iii) using model uncertainty as a proxy for loss instead of a separate error estimator (\autoref{subsec:methods-unc}); (iv) proposing a simpler calibration method (\autoref{subsec:thres-calib}) and showing it's effectiveness for $0\text{-}1$ loss (\autoref{sec:exp1}); and (v) providing theoretical insights into why effective monitoring of continuous losses necessitates a change in the tested hypothesis (\autoref{subsec:methods-power}).
 Also related is work by \citet{bar2024protected}, where a sequential test for TTA methods based on betting martingales \citep{ramdas2023game} is proposed.
 However, their test is designed to detect changes in predictive entropy, which may or may not lead to a degradation in performance—unlike our method, which directly tests for performance drops.
 We provide further related works in \autoref{app:rel-work}.